Eomm/json-schema-resolver/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

 Resolve all `$refs` in your [JSON schema](https://json-schema.org/specification.html)!
 This module will resolve the `$ref` keyword against the `externalSchemas` you will provide.
+By resolving the `$ref` keyword, means that you get back a single BIG inlined JSON schema that does not rely on any external schema.
 If a reference is missing, it will not throw any error.

-The `$ref` will be modified to point to a local reference `#/definitions/<generated key>`.
-Moreover, the `definitions` keyword will be decorated with the external schemas to get only one JSON schema resolved as output.

 ## Install